 - 1. Both for security and for culture in parallel the importance have two simultaneously occurring parameters: space and time. - 2.
 Physical space gives, as an example, the possibility of "regions of security" (or "regions of threats"), and at the same time allows the culture to expand on more and more territory. - 3.
 The time parameter provides a frame of reference in which it lasts on a given territory, culture-building process identical with the development process of human bodies, small, medium and large social groups and whole societies-nations - this development determines the level of their security. - 4.
-The development process is, by definition and common sense, the mechanism of response to any threats or even as defined in the security term can be considered an analogon of the phenomenon of security. - 5.
-Culture is in the particular civilization not only some "added value", but it is an autonomous self-defenceness potential of a given civilization active persons or entities in the fields of political, military, cultural, economic, ecological, legal, organizational, cybernetic or technical activities.
+The development process is, by definition and common sense, the mechanism of response to any threats or even as defined in the security term can be considered a analogon of the phenomenon of security. - 5.
+Culture is in the particular civilization not only some "added value", but it is an autonomous self-defenceness potential of a given civilization active persons or entities in the fields of political, military, cultural, economic, ecological, legal, organizational, cybernetic or technical activities. - 6.
+Culture in relation to the different active persons or entities that function under its impact, from a personal to a global scale, provides such a mechanism, which may significantly affect the attitudes and behavior of these active persons or entities in certain situations, processes, or "points-in-time" events, carrying a variety of opportunities, risks and threats.